humantorch/how-to-scott/README.md

 ## What (I think) I do well

 1. Context, not control.
 I will rarely – if ever – outright _tell_ you what to do.
+1. Understand our customers' needs and pivot quickly to adapt our strategies when they're not aligned.
+1. Avoid micromanagement.

 ## What (I think) I don't do well

 1. I have been known to take "context, not control" to an extreme and not stepped in to provide more direction when it's been needed.
+1. Write code.
+This may sound strange coming from someone in technical leadership but I moved out of full-time development almost half a decade ago and though I dabble with some hobby projects and try to keep up with current practices chances are you know infinitely more about writing good applications than I do.

+## TODO

+Turn this document into	a bite-sized presentation covering high-level bits and refer to here for more detail.